Get

 If it seems like your cat sleeps a lot, it’s probably because it’s true.
 Cats love nothing more than having a few cat naps throughout their day.
 The average number of hours a cat sleeps a day will vary depending on several different factors, including their age and breed.
 However, healthy adult cats can sleep from anywhere between 12 to 16 hours a day.1

 Cats have different sleeping habits than humans, and it can take new cat owners some time to get used to them.
 Getting enough sleep is vital to a cat’s health and well-being.
-So, if you’re ever concerned about your cat’s sleeping schedule, consult your veterinarian to determine if your cat’s getting just the right amount of sleep.
+So, if you’re ever concerned about your cat’s sleeping schedule, consult a veterinarian to determine if your cat’s getting just the right amount of sleep.

 Average Hours of Sleep for Kittens and Cats